vinc/moros/doc/manual.md

 The `help` command has a subcommand `help edit` to list the editor commands:

     > help edit
-    MOROS text editor is a very simple editor inspired by Pico, Nano, and Micro.
+    MOROS text editor is a very simple editor inspired by Pico.

     Commands:
       ^Q    Quit editor